top of page

 Spring Outdoor School

-This after-school outdoor learning program gives children hands-on opportunities to explore, play, and learn in nature while building confidence, curiosity, and a love of the outdoors.
-Through guided STEAM activities, students move from discovery to focused exploration, skill-building, and reflection—helping them better understand the natural world and their place in it.
+This after-school program gives children hands-on opportunities to explore, play, and learn in nature while building confidence, curiosity, and a love of nature.
+Through guided outdoor STEAM activities, students move from discovery to focused exploration, skill-building, and reflection—helping them better understand the natural world and their place in it.

 Weekly Options: